-6.4.1 Support the Green River Area Development District (GRADD) as the regional health coordinating council for our community.
+6.4.1 Support the Green River District Health Department (GRDHD) in its work as the regional health strategist and coordinator for our community.

 PUBLIC PARKS AND RECREATION

 6.5 GOAL: Provide open space and recreational facilities and programs that meet the needs and desires of the community.